-It isn't like he's a stranger.
-A revered singer and guitarist, an icon among do-it-yourself types, MacKaye's probably the most well-known Washington music figure throughout the world.
-His hardcore band Minor Threat and post-punk band Fugazi have been hugely influential since the '80s and '90s, selling hundreds of thousands of records made for virtually nothing.
+It's not like he's a stranger.
+A revered singer and guitarist, an icon among D.I.Y. musicians, MacKaye's arguably is the most well-known Washington music figure in the world.
+His hardcore band Minor Threat and post-punk band Fugazi were hugely influential since the '80s and '90s, selling hundreds of thousands of records made with artistic integrity intact.

-The 50-year-old is married to drummer and singer Amy Farina, with whom he has a 4-year-old son, Carmine, who travels with them to their shows, usually booked within two hours of Washington.
-But they no longer play traditional venues.
+Today the 50-year-old is married to drummer and singer Amy Farina, with whom he has a 4-year-old son, Carmine, who travels with them to their shows, usually booked within a few hours of Washington.
+They no longer play traditional venues.

 "I was sick of it.
 Especially now, clubs are so dominated by agencies.
-People have holds six months out, and bands that don't have a booking agent can't even get their foot in the door," he says.
+People have holds six months out and bands that don't have a booking agent can't even get their foot in the door," MacKaye says.
 "I don't want to be a part of that.
 What pushes bands into that situation, or what could we change?
 Volume."

-So with MacKaye playing baritone guitar and trading vocals or harmonizing with his wife, they began playing churches, bookstores, art galleries, bike shops, including the Children's Museum of Richmond and Gallery5 in Richmond within the last seven years.
-One song on their new album, "Competing With the Till," explains their view on breaking the rock circuit habit.
+So with him playing baritone guitar and trading vocals or harmonizing with his wife, the pair began playing churches, bookstores, art galleries, bike shops, including the Children's Museum of Richmond and Gallery5 in Richmond within the last seven years.
+A song on their new album, "Competing With the Till," explains their view on breaking the rock circuit habit.

 MacKaye recalls seeing musician Jonathan Richman, another former rocker who's long since gone quiet, when he brought his own PA system to the 9:30 Club.
 "In Holland we played and he followed us," MacKaye says.
 "When he said he 'didn't want to make music that would hurt a baby's ears,' I thought that was really radical.
 I don't know him, but his creative navigation inspired me to think of ways Amy and I could do things."

-Once a screaming skinhead in a sea of writhing bodies, MacKaye has grown older but not exactly mellowed.
-The Evens (with their new album "The Odds") continue to rock out with aggressive rhythms and political lyrics, though the volume is more controlled and the dynamics more nuanced.
-But get MacKaye started on new changes in promotion, such as Facebook ads, and you can sense the old punk rising.
+Once a screaming young skinhead in a sea of writhing, sweaty bodies, MacKaye has grown older but not exactly mellowed.
+The Evens' new album "The Odds" continues to rock with aggressive, pointed rhythms and politically-minded lyrics, though the volume is controlled and the dynamics more nuanced.
+Get MacKaye started on new changes in promotion, such as Facebook ads, and you can sense the old punk rising.

 "The computer and Internet have given people the sense that they're always missing something.
 They're always posting, 'Look what you're missing,' but they're missing it too!
 It's like some kind of weird, experiential materialism," he says.
 "The fact that it's so ubiquitous seems like our society is under a serious attack of delusion.
 It's all just distractions ultimately, while our employees are murdering people in other parts of the world.
 You can be stoned on religion, pot, technology — or whatever — but you're not thinking about people killing other people, not for nation's sake but for business, and we're paying them to do it."

-Take that, you with the new high score on Angry Birds.
-One reason MacKaye rebelled at an early age is that he grew up around feckless hippies in the Georgetown area, the son of a theologian, author and former editor for the Washington Post who in the early '70s ran its then-new religion section.
+One reason MacKaye rebelled from an early age is that he grew up around feckless hippies in the Georgetown area, the son of a theologian, author and former editor for the Washington Post who in the early '70s ran its then-new religion section.

-Luckily, his music panned out.
-He's done well for himself, virtually writing the book on how to grow old while maintaining credibility in the music business — though he seems acutely aware of how others portray him, which has included accusations of being too judgmental or didactic.
+Luckily for him, making music panned out.
+He's done well, virtually writing the book on how to grow old while maintaining credibility in the music world — though he still seems acutely aware of how others portray him, which has included accusations of being too judgmental or didactic.

-While MacKaye has earned a reputation as an honest if polarizing figure, he recognizes the difference between the performer and the art.
+In a time when artists are constantly judged for their past mistakes, MacKaye can recognize the difference between the performer and the art.
 "I love Nina Simone, I worship her, but I bet she wasn't easy to deal with.
 Same with Janis Joplin.
 Ted Nugent, that guy is clearly troubled.
 Ted Nugent today would shoot Ted Nugent of the '70s."

-MacKaye clearly knows his Richmond bands of yesteryear, saying he loved Burma Jam, and that guitarist Pen Rollings of Honor Role "was a genius."
-Though the trouble finding a venue made him curious to hear what's new in RVA.
+He also knows his Richmond bands of yesteryear, saying he loved Burma Jam and notes that the guitarist Pen Rollings of Honor Role "was a genius."
+Still, all the trouble finding a venue made him curious to hear what's new in RVA land.